21 Mar Amsterdam basic facts you should know before you go

 8. Amsterdam coffeeshops, coffee shops and coffee cafés: they’re all different

 Amsterdam has the best places for your fix.
 Any fix.
-Whether you need coffee, tea, chocolate or marijuana.
-Just make sure to pick the best Amsterdam cafes, coffee shops and coffeeshops for it.
+Whether you need coffee, tea, chocolate or marijuana, just make sure to pick the best Amsterdam cafes, coffee shops and coffeeshops.

 - For a cup of coffee in a nice coffee place without the smell of weed, go to a barista-run coffee café (some, like Back to Black, come with a house cat) or any regular Amsterdam café.

-- If you want to buy quality coffee beans for home brewing and maybe some bean-to-bar chocolate, go to a specialized coffee retail shop like Simon Levelt.
+- If you want to buy quality coffee beans for home brewing and maybe some bean-to-bar chocolate, go to a specialised coffee retail shop like Simon Levelt.